 In short - we must stop following the herd and start being comfortable on our own as separated individuals.
 We must develop the courage to say ‘no’ when situation demands, and the courage to say ‘yes’ if our action or attention is needed.

 The reason that this process is not so straightforward is because when we do something that either seems ‘wrong’ or ‘stupid’ or ‘weird’ to others, it will also, most likely, seem ‘ridiculous’ or ’strange’ to us.
 For some, the public opinion will be something to detach one’s self from.
 For others, it would be tons of own beliefs and assumptions that contribute to the cluster called ‘conscience’ or ‘anxiety’.
-For the individuation to be successful, one needs to pass this barrier and understand that his or her reaction (e.g. anxiety when feeling ostracised or shame when we realise that we have done something ‘weird’ etc.) are quite out of place and don’t reflect the actual reality - they happen just in their head.
+For the individuation to be successful, one needs to pass this barrier and understand that often our reactions (e.g. anxiety when feeling ostracised or shame when we realise that we have done something ‘weird’ etc.) are quite out of place and don't reflect the actual reality - concepts and mental creations versus our embodied presence and reality.

 Following the accumulated social norms, beliefs, stereotypes or opinions places a huge limit onto our personality development.
 That is not to say that society is wrong, that we should start acting wildly or become anti-social.
-Quite the contrary - once you develop a courage to see, you will notice that it is the society that breeds anti-social behaviours, for there is not many people to question what’s going on.
+Quite the contrary - once you develop a courage to be authentic by listening to and expressing your own voice, you will notice that it is the society that breeds anti-social behaviours, for there is not many people to question what’s going on.

 Lastly, separating or individuating from the collective unconscious does not equal the social isolation or a one-sided development of one's individuality.
 Quite contrary, Jung pointed out that only once this separation is achieved, one can connect to other people in the healthiest way - by approaching and perceving others in their own, total uniqueness, rather than as a projection of our expectations and fears.